aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 ## Submission

 Via a GitHub link in Canvas, as usual.
+Use the subdirectory `lab3/`.
 You are recommended to use `.gitignore` in order not to store the virtual environment directory.

 Indicate in your Canvas message whether you claim bonus points for Bonus task 1 or 2 or both.

-In addition to inspecting your code, we will organize a Zoom meeting where you demonstrate your application to a teacher.
+Before inspecting your code, we will organize peer reviewing sessions, where each group tests and reviews some other group's lab.
-These meetings will be scheduled in the first week of January, and a registration form will be published before the lab deadline.
+The review report that you write will be added as a part of your submission.

+More details about peer reviewing and a schedule will be given before 9 December.